 However, judging by the information IKEA has provided, the Leirsund slatted bed base is the most expensive IKEA’s bed base for a reason.
 It offers exceptional quality and features that will impress any user.
 With the ability to comfortably lay in bed with the raised head section, you will love your bed base as it provides you comfort and freedom of how you want to spend each night.
 This slatted bed base significantly improves the quality of sleep, especially since the firmness can be adjusted to anyone’s personal needs.

-The product, of course, comes with a 25 year warranty which is limited on manufacturing defaults only.
+The product, of course, comes with a 25-year warranty which is limited to manufacturing defaults only.
 Therefore, any damage done by the user will not be covered by the warranty.
-This slatted bed base is available in four three sizes only, the king, queen and full size.
-The king size goes for 240$, queen size for 210$ and full size for 180$.
-It is true that the price of this bed base is quite high but the quality, comfort and versatility you get with it is more than worth it!
+This slatted bed base is available in four three sizes only, the king, queen, and full size.
+The king-size goes for 240$, queen size for 210$, and full size for 180$.
+It is true that the price of this bed base is quite high but the quality, comfort, and versatility you get with it are more than worth it!